What is Acupuncture & Traditional Chinese Medicine?

 Cupping is an effective therapy that has existed for thousands of years.
 It’s excellent for treating muscular aches and pains, stubborn knots and tension, headaches, and even internal conditions such as insomnia, anxiety, restless leg syndrome, and asthma.
 Gentle abdominal cupping can also treat painful menstruation and constipation, for example.

-To learn more about it, read this brief blog post.
+To learn more about it, read this blog post.

 What is Herbal Medicine?